 Without an exam your question cannot be answered.
+However, your photos are helpful and you are probably a good candidate for a Chin Augmentation.
 You will need to see an Oral/Maxillofacial surgeon to see if othognathic surgery, genioplasty or using an implant is best for your specific case.
 It should be noted that patients with severely weak jaws or abnormally functioning jaws may be better treated with other facial surgery (orthognathic surgery), although a chin augmentation may be an option at a later time.
 These patients should seek the advice of a plastic surgeon to determine which course is right for them.
 Here is some information to help you make this decision: Candidates for Chin Augmentation - Patients whose chin profiles are weak but have normally functioning jaws are candidates for Chin Augmentation.
 Many of these candidates have used injectable fillers in the past to strengthen the protrusion of their chins, but are looking for a permanent solution.
 If you are one of these patients, then you are a likely candidate for chin augmentation

 Do I have a weak chin?

 Hi, I have performed many Chin Augmentations using chin implants for over 30 years.
 From the photos, your chin is weak.
 A weak chin creates an imbalance making the nose appear larger, the mid face top heavy and the lower face look short that de-emphasizes the lips and allows early formation of a double chin.
 Chin augmentation using a chin implant will add projection to the chin creating harmony and balance to the lower face.